AlexQian97/CarND-LaneLines-P1/writeup_template.md

 In order to draw a single line on the left and right lanes, I did not modify the draw_lines() function but passed the end points of each line to this function.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The final output of the test image:

 ![alt text][image1]